matthew-hale/pwsh-GC/README.md

 # pwsh-GC
 A collection of Powershell Core functions and scripts for GuardiCore Centra administration and management.

+## Roadmap
++ Complete help files & pester tests
++ Implement Windows PowerShell compatibility (if possible without significant issue)
++ Rework pipeline and parameter functionality (heavily utilize ValueFromPipelineByPropertyName)

+    Currently, lots of parameters aren't in an ideal state.
+Ideally, any time you want to refer to a known object, you should be able to do so by ID, Name, or by passing in the object itself.
+The best way to accomplish this is to utilize ValueFromPipelineByPropertyName, and named parameter sets.

++ Complete implementation of map functionality
++ Complete implementation of the following API endpoints:
+    + /agent\_aggregators
+    + /collectors
+    + /system-events
+    + /system/audit-log
+    + /rbac/\*

 ## What is this?
 The pwsh-GC module is essentially a wrapper for GuardiCore's management server API.
 It also contains functions that help in using the API, such as ConvertTo/ConvertFrom-GCUnixTime, Get-GCFlowTotal, etc. The other scripts in this repository are used when working with data from the API - for example, Copy-GCLabel.ps1 can copy an existing label to a new one.
 The module is written for PowerShell Core (PS 6.x); you will need to install PowerShell Core in order to use this module.